Columbia Amusement Company: Evolution

 Under Scribner's leadership, Columbia put on respectable shows.
 Meanwhile, the Empire Wheel, headed by Isidore Herk, pushed the legal limits.
 Columbia responded by sometimes lowering its standards, especially in cities where the two wheels competed directly.
 In 1913 the two wheels were consolidated into the Columbia Wheel, and Scribner and Herk put on fairly clean shows.

 Another independent wheel, the Progressive, filled the void left by the Empire Wheel.
 In 1914 Columbia launched its "No.2" circuit to compete with the cheaper shows offered by the Progressive Wheel and local stock burlesque companies.
 The following year, Columbia's No.2 circuit absorbed the Progressive wheel and the subsidiary circuit was spun off as the American Wheel, keeping Columbia's brand clean.
 Gus Hill was named president of the new entity and drove competitors out of business.

 While tastes were changing after World War I, Scribner still insisted on keeping Columbia shows comparatively clean.
 Although the American Wheel offered cooch dancers and runways, Columbia avoided runways until its final years.
 Scribner, who banned smoking in Columbia circuit theaters, also tried to ban the comedians from using double entendres, but with less success.
 A 1922 report said "the companies will come to town on the same day each week to offer what is declared to be comedies with music, musical shows with chorus girls or whatever may best describe clean, wholesome offerings that should not be confused with "burlesque" as it was presented when Dad was a young chap."

+Affiliated Theaters

+During the 1922–23 season, Columbia shows were routed through the following theaters (alphabetically by city):